 Note.
 This document refers to a number of topics covered elsewhere on this website.
 These topics may be found in the website menu or in Alphabetic Index.

 Para 120, The system for simultaneous speech and teleprinter working, is S+DX, there is a brief overview further down this page in the 'Telegraph and Speech over the same Landline' topic.
 A fuller explanation may be found in the Alphabetic Index / Speech plus Duplex

 Para 121, refers to a radio known as AN/ARC 52 a topic within Post Attack Plans / RGHQ Tasks and Communications found in the website menu.

-From the 1960's until the communications upgrade in the 1980's the UKWMO Group, RGHQ and County Council bunkers had manual switchboards with a mixture of public telephone lines and private circuits for use by the extension telephones in the building.
+From the sixties until the communications upgrade in the eighties the UKWMO Group, RGHQ and County Council bunkers had manual switchboards with a mixture of public telephone lines and private circuits for use by the extension telephones in the building.

 The small Private Manual Branch Exchange (PMBX) shown here has the capacity of 10 exchange lines and 50 extensions, is of the type used at small control centres, such as those operated by County Councils.
-The PMBX10+50 was commonly used in the public network.
+The PMBX10+50 was commonly used in the public network too.
 An extension would have to ask the switchboard operator to ring another extension.
 For outside calls the operator connected the extension to an exchange line and may have dialled the external number too.

-The UKWMO and the RGHQ had their own private networks of landlines and radio links.
 An extension wishing to call another elsewhere in the private network would ask the switchboard operator to connect them.
 The operator would place the cord into the jack on the switchboard face and operate the 'ring' key.
 This would call the attention of the distant operator who would ring the distant extension.
-This could be quite a protracted process as each operator may be dealing other calls.
+This could be quite a protracted process as each operator may be dealing with other calls.
 There may be only one or two lines between switchboards so extensions may have to queue to get connected.